lanl/MF-LBM/README.md

    cd working_directory
    cp path-to-MF-LBM/3d-multiphase/test_suites/3D_simulation/5.fractional_flow_external_geometry_preprocessed/config.sh ./
    # edit config.sh (path and run command based on your system; path does not need to be changed if using the default folder)
-  # specify the geometry file and solid-boundary-info file paths on config.sh
+   # specify the paths of the geometry file and solid-boundary-info file on config.sh
    your-preferred-editor config.sh
    ./config_sim.sh
    ./irun.sh new